igordall/EPFL_IKEA/README.md

 The foundation of our project is a dataset consisting of 4,800 French sentences, each tagged with a CEFR difficulty level.
 We utilized the following datasets throughout our project:

 - **Training Data:** Contains the sentences used to train our models.
 [Access the Training Dataset](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/training_data.csv)
-- **Unlabelled Test Data:** Used for predicting sentence difficulty as part of the competition.
+- **Unlabelled Test Data:** Used for predicting sentence difficulty as part of the competition based on accuracy.
 [Access the Test Dataset](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/unlabelled_test_data.csv)
 - **Sample Submission:** Demonstrates the submission format for the competition.
 [Download the Sample Submission File](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/sample_submission.csv)

 ## Model Development and Performance